crane919/data-science-2025/data-science-curriculum-build/data-science-curriculum-build/challenges/c06-covid19-assignment.md

 - When did these “largest values” occur?
   - Loving Texas appears for both, generally small counties in Texas or Alaska
+  - For Loving Texas this started occuring around the start of 2022 as seen in the graph above.

 ## Self-directed EDA